Oversize and overmass vehicles

 - South Australia Class 1 Stobie Pole Transportation Dimension Exemption Notice 2019

-Operators are able to apply to the National Heavy Vehicle Regulator for a permit to transport export goods in shipping containers on articulated vehicles where the gross combination mass exceeds 42.5 tonnes.
+Operators can apply to the NHVR for a permit to transport shipping containers holding goods for export on articulated vehicles where the gross combination mass exceeds 42.5 tonnes.

-The permit scheme to be selected is the SA - Excess Mass Export.
+The permit scheme to be selected is SA - Excess Mass Export.

-- The maximum allowable mass is 49.5 tonne.
+- The maximum allowable mass is 49.5 tonnes.

 - The maximum container length is 12.2 metres.

-The route is restricted to between the point of loading the container onto the articulated vehicle in South Australia and the container terminal at Outer Harbour in South Australia.
+Travel is only allowed within South Australia, and is limited to between the point of loading the container onto the articulated vehicle and the container terminal at Outer Harbour.